akanksha-maker-ucsd/lab0and1/index.md

 2. Pasta
 3. Thai Curry

+My goals for this quarter
+- [ ] find a job maybe
+- [ ] organize oball
+- [ ] be happy with my friends and family

 ## My Week of Recruitment
 It's been such a busy week!
 Lots of new people to talk to though so that's been refreshing but also a bit stressful, because I've gotten pretty comfortable being around people that I already know.